Hypermediaisobar/hyperProxy/README.md

    to the system/browser to prevent warnings about "unofficial" certificates.
 3. Create something similar to http://thechangelog.com/frak-takes-an-entirely-different-approach-to-generating-regular-expressions/
    to make creation of overrides even simpler for people who do not like regular expressions.
+4. Resign from dependancy on external proxy library.
+This will most probably be implemented along with the 2nd point above.

 ## Thanks